InioX/matugen/README.md

 ## Description

-A cross platform tool that generates a colorscheme either from an image or a color, and exports it to a file from a template.
+Matugen is a cross-platform tool that generates a colorscheme either from an image or a color, and exports it to a file from a template.
+It can also set the wallpaper if one was provided.
+>**Warning** Matugen only supports setting the wallpaper on Linux for now.

 ### About Material Design 3
 [Material Design 3](https://m3.material.io/) offers a new color system that allows for more flexible and dynamic use of color.
 The new system includes a wider range of colors, as well as a range of tints and shades that can be used to create subtle variations in color.

+### Other projects
+- [Mitsugen](https://github.com/DimitrisMilonopoulos/mitsugen) - For gnome-shell, though its based on the [old](https://github.com/InioX/matugen/tree/python) and deprecated python version of Matugen

 ## Supported platforms
 - Windows
 - Linux